Author Policies and Guidelines

 - All files uploaded during the repository submission process, whenever applicable, must be converted to Adobe PDF format.

-- The submitted item must be stand-alone material (i.e., contain sufficient information without the author being present to speak about details).
+- The submitted item must be stand-alone material and contribute to nursing research, education, and clinical discourse (i.e., contain sufficient information without the author being present to speak about details).
 This is particularly important for posters and presentation slides.

 - Materials must be error free and ready for public dissemination.